Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 ### Task 5: Understanding pricing

-The pricing criteria depends on the plan you enable.
+The pricing criteria depend on the plan you enable.
 In addition, as a part of Foundational CSPM (free), you get several items like Secure Score, Asset Inventory, Security Recommendations, etc.

-Refer the following to learn more about Defender for cloud pricing:
+Refer to the following to learn more about Defender for cloud pricing:

  - [Pricing Page](https://azure.microsoft.com/en-us/pricing/details/defender-for-cloud/?v=17.23h)